 Well, okay then, if you really want to run Diablo in high definition and with enhanced graphics and sound, check out the Diablo 1 HD mod, Codename: Belzebub.
 To install this mod, download it from its homepage, then simply copy the entire contents of the downloaded zip file into your Diablo game folder.
 Then, run Belzebub.exe to start the game.
 You can then press the Escape key any time in game and choose “Video Options”.
 You will then be able to ramp the games resolution all the way up to 1080p and beyond.

 Note that apart from adding support for HD resolutions, this mod also tweaks the games difficulty, making it more challenging.
 Sadly, the mod currently only supports single player mode.
+While on that page you might also want to check out Project Tchernobog.
+A popular mod for Diablo 1 that adds some of the improvements found in Diablo 2, while still keeping the experience very much Diablo 1.

 Corrupt colours – On some machines (particularly Windows 7 machines) you may find the games colours are corrupt or don’t display properly, particularly on loading screens.
 To cure this problem, try Aqrit’s ddwrapper.
 Follow the instructions on that page to install the wrapper into your Diablo game folder (do not install or overwrite the supplied ddraw.dll file anywhere else!).
 To cure the corrupt colour issues, try the ColorFix and/or ForceDirectDrawEmulation options.